Parameter Inference with Bifurcation Diagrams: Experiments Results

 \section{Experiments \& Results}

-In this section, we apply the method first to minimal examples that can produce saddle-node and pitchfork bifurcations, and then a more complex model that has multiple parametric regimes that produce saddle-node bifurcations.
+In this section, we apply the method first to minimal examples that can produce saddle-node and pitchfork bifurcations (both $N=1$, $M=2$), and then a slightly more complex model ($N=2$, $M=5$) that has multiple parametric regimes producing saddle-node bifurcations.
+We also demonstrate our method on a model of greater complexity, to convince the reader that the method can be used on more realistic examples with practical significance.
+In Supplementary \ref{appendix:double-exclusive} we demonstrate the identification of saddle-node bifurcations and damped oscillations in a model ($N=4$, $M=21$) of a synthetic gene circuit in \emph{E. coli} \cite{Grant2020InterpretationCircuit}.